shoeffner/mthesis/src/models_and_methods.md

 TODO(shoeffner): Replace GITHUBARCHIVELINK with correct link

-[^pexelsnumbersapprox]: All numbers are only approximate counts to get an idea of the dataset, as the age is always difficult to guess and even sex and skin color can become difficult depending on pose, lighting, or accessories.

-To compare the pupil detection with the original implementations (see
+To compare the pupil detection with the original implementations referenced in
-@sec:pupil-localization-evaluation), the [BioID
+@sec:pupil-localization-evaluation, the [BioID
 dataset](https://www.bioid.com/facedb/) [@Jesorsky2001] is used.
 It contains 1521 gray images with a fixed resolution of \SI{384x286}{{pixels}}.
-The BioID dataset features only 23 different people but multiple images of each.
+The BioID dataset features only 23 different people with multiple images of each.
 Thirty arbitrary example photos can be found in @fig:bioid_examples.
+The dataset is often used to compare face and pupil detection algorithms [@Timm2011] and Gaze's implementation will be compared to the original implementation by
+@Timm2011.

 As described in @sec:an-alternative-approach-itracker, the iTracker is trained using the GazeCapture dataset [@Krafka2016].
 It includes photos of \num{1450} subjects